What does EES mean for me?

 Before you travel, there’s nothing different that you need to do — the Advanced Passenger Information (API) you complete before you travel will be used by the airline to send your details.
 There's no need to register or apply in advance.

 The first time you use the EES it might take bit longer to pass through border control when you arrive, as your biometric data (face image and four fingerprints) will be collected.
-You may want to take extra water with you in case there are any delays.
-This data is only collected the first time you travel under the new system.
+You may want to take extra water or essential medication with you in your hand luggage in case there are any delays.
 Fingerprints of children below 12 years old will not collected.

 You can find out more by visiting the EU EES website or the UK Government website.